Dead ends on wreath products and lamplighter groups: Preliminaries

 Any Hamiltonian-connected graph is of course Hamiltonian, but the opposite is not true: cycles of length $n\ge 4$ are Hamiltonian but no Hamiltonian-connected.
 This will be relevant for us in Section \ref{section: lamplighters over free products} when studying lamplighter groups over free products of cyclic groups.

-A general obstruction to Hamiltonian-connectedness is being bipartite, meaning that the vertex set can be decomposed into two disjoint subsets $A$ and $B$ with no edges between them.
+A general obstruction to Hamiltonian-connectedness is being bipartite, meaning that the vertex set $V(\Gamma)$ can be decomposed into two disjoint subsets $A$ and $B$, such that every edge in $E(\Gamma)$ connects a vertex in $A$ to a vertex in $B$.
 In that case a parity argument shows that, if the graph has at least $3$ vertices, there cannot be Hamiltonian paths between any two vertices.
-A bipartite graph is called \textit{Hamiltonian-laceable} if there is a Hamiltonian path between any pair of vertices in different sets of the partition $V_{\Gamma}$.
+A bipartite graph with a partition $V(\Gamma)=A\cup B$ is called \textit{Hamiltonian-laceable} if there is a Hamiltonian path between any two vertices $u\in A$ and $v\in B$.
 This is our way of saying that $\Gamma$ has as many Hamiltonian paths as possible, given that it is bipartite.

 When proving that a graph is not Hamiltonian-connected, common techniques usually rely on showing that a path visiting all vertices gets trapped at some vertex and must be forced to repeat other ones in order to finish where it is supposed to.
 This suggests that, if we allow the path to jump a finite bounded distance instead of only moving through adjacent vertices, we may be able to find paths which visit all vertices exactly once, with any starting and finishing point.
 In order to formalize that intuition, we make the following definition.